Become a Nursing Home Activity Director: Step-by-Step Career Guide

 Research the requirements to become a nursing home activities director.
 Learn about the job description and duties and read the step-by-step process to start a career in activity directing.

-Requirements to Become a Nursing Home Activity Director
+Do I Want to Be a Nursing Home Activity Director?

 While federal law doesn't require certification, some states do, and many facilities prefer to hire certified activity directors.
+Many activity directors, which are a type of recreation director, hold associate's or bachelor's degrees.
 The following table outlines common requirements to become a nursing home activity director:

 |Degree Level||Associate's or bachelor's degree*|